 5. Tie rosemary, oregano and bay leaf into a bundle with kitchen twine.
 Add the herb bundle, browned meat, crushed tomatoes, peppercorns, nutmeg and fennel seeds to the pot.

 6. Add water to barely cover the mushrooms and bring to a simmer.
-Cover, reduce heat and simmer, adding more water as needed so that the mushrooms are always barely covered, until the mushrooms are very tender, about 1 hour.
+Cover, reduce heat and simmer, adding more water as needed so that the mushrooms are always barely covered.
+Simmer until the mushrooms are very tender, about 1 hour.

-7. Discard herb bundle.
+7. Discard the herb bundle.
 Taste and season with salt, black pepper and sherry vinegar.

-2. Cook the tagliatelle according to Pastaio's timing instructions for al dente pasta.
+2. Cook the pasta according to Pastaio's timing instructions for al dente pasta.
 Before draining the pasta, reserve 2 cups of pasta water.

-2. Add half of the reserved pasta water and heat over medium-low.
-Stir gently to incorporate.
+2. Add half of the reserved pasta water (about ¾ -1 cup) and heat over medium-low.
+Stir gently to blend together.
 As the sauce heats, the ragu will thicken and become slightly creamy.
 Add remaining pasta water as desired.
 Fold in the rosemary and oregano.

-3. Taste and add any additional salt, black pepper or sherry.
+3. Taste and add any additional salt, black pepper or sherry, if needed.

 4. Top with a dollop of crème fraiche or mascarpone cream.
 Buon Appetito!